top of page

 This is my New Home: Homelessness Among College Students

-Picture Nicole, a young and aspiring engineering student who saved up all her money and took on multiple jobs to be able to pay for her first year at community college.
-Her tuition is paid for, but there is still the problem of housing.
+Picture Nicole, a young, aspiring engineering student who saved up all her money and took on multiple jobs to pay for her first year at community college.
+Her tuition is paid for, but the housing problem remains.
 She has a car that a friend’s parent has let her borrow, which has become her home, where she sleeps at night, showering and brushing her teeth at various places around campus.
-The stress of where to park her car at night and where she will shower and get food has become difficult to juggle with her coursework.
+The stress of deciding where to park her car at night, where to shower, and where to get food has become difficult to juggle with her coursework.
 She wants to focus on her studies and not worry about basic needs.

 There is a stigma surrounding homelessness, sometimes called “a hidden crisis.”
 Many homeless college students don’t talk about their living situation because they believe others will judge them, and many think they are one of the few experiencing homelessness.
 However, many college students have stated that they experienced homelessness at some point in their college careers.